-Before registration, a Request for Independent Study form (available from an academic division as well as the Records Office, Kinney Hall, Room K516) must be filled in with appropriate documentation and approved by the academic dean, division director and the faculty member with whom the student will work.
+Before registration, a Request for Independent Study form (available from an academic division as well as the Office of the Registrar, Kinney Hall, Room K516) must be filled in with appropriate documentation and approved by the academic dean, division director and the faculty member with whom the student will work.
 The proposal and the agreement become part of the student's permanent record.
 Student must be matriculated in a degree or certificate program to be eligible for independent study.